 Lost and Found Chapter 4: Struggles with Love

-For those reading this you may already know: I have been releasing a year long project, Lost & Found, based upon lessons I've learned throughout 2016.
+For those reading this you may already know: I have been releasing a five month project, Lost & Found, based upon lessons I've learned throughout 2016.
 Each song is coupled with a blog post to further explain my experiences that inspire the lyrics.
 This post is expanding upon my latest track, Never Enough.
 Its subject matter: love.

 I'll be honest, this particular post has proved to be the most challenging to write thus far.
 I have come back to it a million times, trying to decide exactly how to put into words my experiences dealing with dating and love.
 Sadly, dating is not my strong suit.
 Never has been.
 Never Enough was written about two people in love.
 They are best friends, they have each other's backs, they uplift each other, etc.